-Pre-soak cranberries in warm water for 45 minutes.
+Pre-soak cranberries in warm water for 20 minutes.
 Drain really well in colander, pat dry with paper towel and set aside.
-Pre-soaking the dried fruit can prevent the dough from drying out however I didn’t do this step this time.
+Pre-soaking the dried fruit prevents the dough from drying out.

 Grease a large mixing bowl and set aside.
 Prepare a clean, flat surface area and lightly flour it – leave some excess flour aside.

-Sift flour and spice into another large mixing bowl - add zest (if using), sugar and yeast and whisk until combined.
+Add flour, spice, zest, sugar, salt and yeast to a large mixing bowl and whisk until combined.
 Make a well in the middle.

-Add egg/milk mixture to dry ingredients and stir with a wooden spoon until combined, and mixture starts to come together.
+Add milk mixture with egg to dry ingredients and stir with a knife until combined, and mixture starts to come together.
 It should feel quite soft ideally.

-Place dough into a lightly greased bowl, cover with plastic wrap and a damp tea towel and stand in a warm, draft free place for 45-60 minutes or until doubled in size.
+Place dough into prepared bowl, cover with plastic wrap and a damp tea towel and stand in a warm, draft free place for 60 minutes or until doubled in size.
 I either use the oven or the microwave to store the bowl (turned off obviously).

 Punch dough with your fist so it collapses (I love that bit) and turn onto a clean, flat, lightly floured surface.
 Knead dough briefly, until smooth and elastic.
-Divide dough into log, then cut into 6 pieces, and shape into round buns.
-Place buns onto prepared pan close together (this will help them to rise).
-Cover with greased plastic wrap and set aside in the same warm place as previously, for 40 minutes or until the buns have risen and increased significantly in size.
+Form dough into log, then cut into 6 pieces, and shape into round buns.
+Place buns into prepared tin.
+Cover with greased plastic wrap and set aside in the same warm place as previously, for 45 minutes, or until the buns have risen and increased significantly in size.

-Brush warm syrup over the hot buns.
+Brush warm glaze over the hot buns.
 Cool on tin for 5 minutes then remove onto cooling rack to cool completely before icing.

 Once cool, ice crosses onto buns with icing mixture using the zip lock bag method below.

-Place all ingredients into a small saucepan and simmer over low-medium heat for around 4 minutes, stirring occasionally, or until sugar has dissolved and mixture has reduced a bit.
+Place all ingredients into a small saucepan and simmer gently for around a few minutes, swirling pan occasionally, until sugar has dissolved and mixture has reduced a bit.

 Make icing just before using.
 Sift icing sugar into a small bowl.
 Add zest and milk and beat with a wooden spoon until combined, smooth and thickened a bit .
 Use a spatula to spoon into a zip lock bag; squeeze icing mixture into a corner and snip of a small corner with sharp scissors.